I tried text-based development with Godot, a game engine well-suited for collaborative development with LLMs

 print("CPU scores!
 Score: Player ", player_score, " - CPU ", cpu_score)

-# Check for game over
+# Check if game ended

 if player_score >= WINNING_SCORE: